andygarciapc/Projects/README.md

 # Projects

-Just a collection of my projects when experimenting with HTML, CSS, and JavaScript.
+This is a collection of my projects, big and small, when learning to program languages such as:

+HTML, CSS, C, C++, C#, JavaScript